Neehan/amazing-crop-yield-datasets/README.md

 The data is available post season and there can be a lag of up to 2-3 years.
 So we recommend fetching the most recent fertilizer data from specific country's government websites.

+### Crop Data Setup
+Check README file for each country in crop_yield directory.
+In each country we have admin-2 level

+- Crop Yield
+- Planted Area
+- Harvested Area
+- Production

+**Note: each crop file without numbers represents the total production.
+Example: `soybean.csv` in argentina represents total soybean production for the season, `soybean1.csv` represents the 1st cycle, and `soybean2.csv` represents the 2nd cycle.

 ## Usage